clarino/corona/README.md

 # corona
 Analysis of corona compounds from the Norwegian Newspaper Corpus.

-Items occurring as the second part of compounds starting with *corona* or *korona*.
+All files contain items occurring as the second part of compounds starting with *corona* or *korona*.
 Possible hyphens have been stripped.
 All items have been case-folded by downcasing.

 Example: *virus* aggregates occurrences of *coronavirus, koronavirus, corona-virus, korona-virus, Coronavirus, Koronavirus, CORONA-VIRUS,* etc.

+Additionally, lemmatized files aggregate occurrences of inflected forms.
+Example: *virus*, *viruset*, *virusets*, *virusene*, etc.

 This updated version is based on materials from CLARINO Corpuscle that cover the period from January 1 until May 26, 2020.

 ## Files:

+*korona-freq-forms.csv* = frequency list of word forms, ordered by decreasing frequency

-*korona-freq.csv* = frequency list of items, ordered by decreasing frequency
+*korona-freq-lemmas.csv* = frequency list of lemmas, ordered by decreasing frequency

+*korona-compounds-forms.csv* = word forms by date of first occurrence, also including source;
+if an item appeared in different sources on the same date, only one source is given.

-*korona-compounds.csv* = types by date of first occurrence, also including source; if an item appeared in different sources on the same date, only one source is given.
+*korona-compounds-lemmas.csv* = lemmas by date of first occurrence, also including source;
+if an item appeared in different sources on the same date, only one source is given.

-These character separated files have TAB as field separator.
+All these character separated files have TAB as field separator.